 English 102 builds on these writing abilities and then expands them by emphasizing research and argument and giving even greater attention to revision and organization strategies to meet the specific needs of an audience and purpose.
-This course will provide you opportunities to write:

-- as a way to explore, understand, and evaluate ideas; - as a way to analyze and resolve questions or problems; - as a way to argue effectively and persuasively in a variety of contexts.
+This course will provide you opportunities to write so you can explore, understand, and evaluate ideas; as a way to analyze and resolve questions or problems; and as a way to argue effectively and persuasively in a variety of contexts.